 Higher Open Called For South Korea Shares

-(RTTNews) - The South Korea stock market on Tuesday snapped the two-day slide in which it had plummeted almost 160 points or 4 percent.
-The KOSPI now sits just beneath the 3,860-point plateau and it's likely to open to the upside again on Wednesday.
+(RTTNews) - The South Korea stock market has moved higher in back-to-back sessions, advancing almost 115 points or 2.9 percent along the way.
+The KOSPI now sits just above the 3,960-point plateau and it's likely to open to the upside again on Thursday.

-The global forecast for the Asian markets is positive on an improved outlook for interest rates.
-The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is positive on optimism over the outlook for interest rates.
+The European and U.S. markets were up and the Asian bourses figure to follow that lead.

-The KOSPI finished modestly higher on Tuesday following gains from the financial shares and technology stocks, while the chemicals were soft.
+The KOSPI finished sharply higher on Wednesday following gains from the financial shares, technology stocks and industrial issues.

-Among the actives, Shinhan Financial strengthened 1.57 percent, while KB Financial collected 1.16 percent, Hana Financial improved 1.45 percent, Samsung Electronics rallied 2.69 percent, Samsung SDI climbed 1.25 percent, LG Electronics accelerated 1.43 percent, SK Hynix eased 0.19 percent, Naver plunged 3.07 percent, LG Chem increased 1.26 percent, SK Innovation fell 0.27 percent, POSCO Holdings shed 0.50 percent, SK Telecom skidded 1.11 percent, KEPCO skyrocketed 6.85 percent, Hyundai Motor gained 0.84 percent, Kia Motors perked 0.09 percent and Lotte Chemical and Hyundai Mobis were unchanged.

-The lead from Wall Street is upbeat as the major averages opened mixed on Tuesday but then trended to the upside throughout the session, ending near daily highs.
+The lead from Wall Street is upbeat as the major averages opened in the green and stay that way all day, ending near session highs.

-The Commerce Department said retail sales in the U.S. increased less than expected in September, while the Conference Board also released a report showing a substantial deterioration by U.S. consumer confidence in November.

-Payroll processor ADP released a report showing U.S. private sector employers shed an average of 13,500 jobs per week in the four weeks ending November 8th compared to an average loss of 2,500 jobs in the previous four-week period.
+The strength on Wall Street came as traders seem to have shrugged off the valuation concerns that recently weighed on the markets and dragged the NASDAQ and the S&P 500 down to their lowest levels in over two months.

-CME Group's FedWatch Tool indicates the chances the Fed will cut interest rates by another quarter point next month have surged to 82.7 percent from 50.1 percent a week ago.
+The markets have recently benefited from renewed optimism about the outlook for interest rates; CME Group's FedWatch Tool indicates the chances the Fed will lower rates by another quarter point next month have soared to 82.9 percent from just 30.1 percent a week ago.

+In economic news, the Commerce Department released a long-delayed report showing new orders for U.S. manufactured durable goods increased more than expected in September.
+Also, the Labor Department saw an unexpected dip by first-time claims for U.S. unemployment benefits last week.

 Inside Trading & Investment